 Real estate photography captures a space.
 Architectural photography makes something from it.

 Think about a headshot versus a fashion shoot.
 A headshot gets the person on record.
-A fashion shoot is a production concept, lighting and timing all sorted before anyone touches the camera.
+A fashion shoot is a production: concept, lighting, timing, all sorted before anyone touches the camera.
 The result isn't documentation of what was there.
 It's a made image.

 What it looks like in practice